 At the end of the day, tracking employee data can save you both time and money, helping to improve your bottom line.
 Having accurate data can help to eliminate many costly errors, reduce wasted time, improve invoicing and estimating accuracy, and give business owners the data they need to make fact-based decisions.
 It’s something that can benefit a number of companies, in almost every industry.

 Finally, as an employer, you’ll want to ensure that you’re monitoring your employees in a way that’s ethical and in compliance with the law.
 The Electronic Communications Privacy Act prohibits the intentional capture or disclosure of any electronic communication where there is a reasonable expectation of privacy.
 This means, in most cases, situations when the employees don’t know they are being monitored.
-Before you implement a tracking program; whether it’s time tracking, monitoring mileage, or tracking computer usage, it’s always a good idea to inform your staff about it first.
+Before you implement a tracking program; whether it’s time tracking, to keep track of employee time off, monitoring mileage, or tracking computer usage, it’s always a good idea to inform your staff about it first.